Tarmean/tarmean.github.io/OpenRec.md

 Inheritance is an infamously overloaded concept, with use-cases ranging over templating, ad-hoc polymorphism, code organization, method overriding, and even code reuse.
 Let us add a new one: Composable AST rewrites and queries.

 The code can be found [in this gist](https://gist.github.com/Tarmean/c8c986f6c1723be10b7454b53288e989).
-I have some minor open design questions so it hasn't made it into a library yet.
+I have some minor open design questions so it hasn't quite made it into a library yet.

+### Open Recursion and V-Tables

 OOP languages support open recursion, by which I mean the `super` and `this`/`self` references.
 Instead of calling static methods, objects carry vtables which contain function pointers.
 In most languages `super` links a vtable to the parent-class vtable, forming a linked list.
 Meanwhile `this` always points to the top-most vtable of the object:

 ![A linked list of vtables](./InheritanceLinkedList.svg)

-This vtable pattern is all we will take from inheritance.
-Sorry about the misleading title[^1].

 Haskell can do vtables: We could pass around records of functions, or make GHC do the legwork by using type-classes.
 In fact, this is how GHC implements type-classes before optimizing them: